nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Use case: View a patient's medical record**

-**Pre-requisite:** Use 'list' to list out the index of the patients
+**Pre-requisite:** Use 'list' to list out the index of the patients and `view 1` to view the first patient's medical information.

 **MSS**